hodaa/Payment-Tansaction-Providers/README.md

 # Payment-Tansaction-golang-api

-This is a demo application showing how to build rest api using golang.
+This is an application that demonstrates how to build a REST API using GoLang.

 ## Run Locally